krasimir/react-in-patterns/book/chapter-9/README.md

 ### Wiring to React components

 If we talk about Redux in the context of React we almost always mean [react-redux](https://github.com/reactjs/react-redux) module.
-It provides two things that help wire Redux to our components.
+It provides two things that help connecting Redux to our components.

-(1) `<Provider>` component - it's a component that accepts our store and makes it available for the children down the React tree.
+(1) `<Provider>` component - it's a component that accepts our store and makes it available for the children down the React tree via the React's context API.
 For example:

 ```js
 <Provider store={ myStore }>